-If your lease contract is ending, you might be wondering if your landlord would increase the rent on your property.
+If your lease contract is ending, you might wonder if your landlord would increase the rent on your property.
 The Dubai Land Department found an online Rental Index to make leasing more comfortable for renters in Dubai.
-This handy online tool gives tenants a clear insight into the rent rise they may anticipate if their lease is up for renewal.
+RERA rental increase calculator is a handy online tool that gives tenants a clear insight into the rent rise they may anticipate if their lease is up for renewal.
 Here's a quick guide to clarify how you can use it.

-- Below steps to follow to use Dubai Land Department's Rental Index service:
+Below are steps to follow to use RERA rental increase calculator:

 - Visit https://dubailand.gov.ae/en/eservices/rental-index/rental-index/#/